gwannon/ideasRoleras/BreathlessHistories/TheRiver.md

 * **Main hall:** Security and access control for the rest of the building.
 In addition, there are a food court, newsstands, gift shops, fashion boutiques, etc.
 * **Lower floors** Offices and spare zones for employees.
 * **Middle floors** Laboratories and dinning rooms.
-* **Upper floors:** Super-luxury aparments for company executives.
+* **Upper floors:** Super-luxury apartments for company executives.

 In each zone you can rest and loot.
-The things that you loot must be adequated to the characteristics of the zone.
+The things that you loot must be adequate to the characteristics of the zone.

 The only way to get to the roof is by stairs.
 The elevators in the main hall are broken.
 They must have had some kind of accident, and the elevator shaft is inaccessible.